-Promotions are one of the main reasons you need to bet online.
+Promotions are one of the main reasons players bet online.
 Sportsbook operators offer sign-up bonuses to all new players.
 This is a common way to get new customers through the door.
-But these offers are not for new customers only.

 This bonus is for new bettors registering in the sportsbook for the first time.
 You need to make a minimum deposit for you to qualify for this offer.
 The sportsbook will match your deposit with a set percentage of bonus cash.